Oneflow-Inc/DLPerf/README.md

 ### Evaluated Deep Learning Frameworks

-5 deep learning frameworks are evaluated in this repository, they are:
+6 deep learning frameworks are evaluated in this repository, they are:

 1. OneFlow
 2. TensorFlow 1.x and 2.x
 3. PyTorch
 4. MXNet
 5. PaddlePaddle
+6. MindSpore

-More and more frameworks will be included in the future, such as MindSpore and MegEngine.
+More and more frameworks will be included in the future, such as  MegEngine.

 ### Evaluated Deep Neural Network models

+There are two main types of models tested in this repository, generally includes :

+- Common model

+- Special model

-2 classical deep neural network models are tested in this repository, they are:
+The first type is classical deep neural network models that used to evaluate the performance of each framework,such as:

-1. ResNet-50 v1.5
+1. **ResNet-50 v1.5**
-2. BERT-Base
+2. **BERT-Base**

+The secode type is that some models use special technologies or frameworks with unique implementations,such as implementation of [Megatron-LM](https://github.com/microsoft/DeepSpeedExamples/tree/a79272cc8b8f0c5b66c803e581a1355341eacb77/Megatron-LM) based on Microsoft's framwork deepspeed、[HugeCTR](https://github.com/NVIDIA/HugeCTR)（Designed for CTR estimation training） based on tensorflow modified by NVIDIA.

-There are a lot of different implementations of these DNN models, we choose official benchmark source as well as [NVIDIA-DeepLearningExamples](https://github.com/NVIDIA/DeepLearningExamples).
+In general, there are a lot of different implementations of these DNN models, we choose official benchmark source as well as [NVIDIA-DeepLearningExamples](https://github.com/NVIDIA/DeepLearningExamples).
 In most cases, we avoid changing any scripts and codes from origin.
 If we have to, changes were mentioned in the documents.

 More DNN models will be tested in the future.